The transversal game: Proof of Theorem 1

 \\ Finally if $X$ plays on $(3,3)$ then $O$ plays on $(3,2)$.
 Now if $X$ does not play on $(1,2)$ then $O$ plays there next which blocks off a column but if $X$ does play on $(1,2)$ then $O$ plays on $(2,1)$.
 Now again if $X$ does not play on $(2,3)$ then $O$ can block off a row but if $X$ does play on $(2,3)$ then $O$ plays on $(3,1)$ which blocks all transversals. \\

-\\ So player $O$ can always guarantee at least a draw. \QED\\ \\ Now we move onto Theorem $1$ where $n\ge 4$. \\ \\ \textit{Proof of Theorem 1.} Player $X$ starts by playing on $(1,1)$.
+\\ So player $O$ can always guarantee at least a draw. \QED\\ \\ Now we move onto Theorem $1$ where $n\ge 4$. \\ \\ \textit{Proof of Theorem 1.} The case $n=1$ is trivial so suppose that $n\ge 4$.
+The general strategy of the proof will be as follows.
+After the first $2n-2$ moves in total (up to a permutation of rows and columns) $X$ will occupy the cells of the main diagonal except for the bottom right cell and $O$ will occupy at least two cells from the last column, one of which will be forced to be $(n,n)$.
+Then $X$ will make threats and will only need up to four more moves to win depending on where $O$ has played. \\ \\ Player $X$ starts by playing on $(1,1)$.
 Now we will show by induction that player $X$ can guarantee that the following holds after $k+1$ $X$-moves and $k$ $O$-moves for all $1\le k \le n-3$: Up to some good transformations we have that:

 \begin{itemize}

 \item There are $X$s in cells $(a,a)$ for $1\le a\le k+1$,\\[-4ex] \item There are no $O$s in cells $(a,b)$ with $a,b>k+1$, (*)\\[-4ex] \item There is at least one cell $(a,b)$ with an $O$ with $b=k+2$ \end{itemize}